Make a fresh watermelon cake that will be the centerpiece of your summer party. Chic, tasty, and easy, this cake is made

-I wanted to create my own, unique, chic and appetizing melon cakes.
-You’ve seen all kinds of fresh fruit and watermelon cakes around the last few years I’m sure.
-I know I have!
-Mine are simple, tasty and so beautiful it can be a summer centerpiece or the perfect fruit birthday cake.
+I wanted to create my own, unique, chic and appetizing watermelon cake.
+You've seen all kinds of fresh fruit cakes around the last few years, I'm sure.
+Mine is simple, tasty and so beautiful it can be a summer centerpiece or the perfect fruit birthday cake.

-I didn’t want to slather a beautiful slice of watermelon all over with whipped cream.
-I wanted my fresh fruit to shine, and be the star of these summer cakes.
+There's no need to slather a beautiful slice of watermelon all over with whipped cream.
+I wanted my fresh fruit to shine, and be the star of this summer cake.